-Flan is one of the traditional desserts in the Mexico, Spain, Latin and Caribbean countries.
+Flan Napolitano is one of the traditional desserts in Mexico, Spain, Latin and Caribbean countries.
 Also, it is very similar to the French creme brûlée which is so well known in America.

 I watched our friend, Naty, as she put this dessert together and one day she wrote the recipe down for me.
 I have adapted her recipe and added cream cheese to make Mexico’s Flan Napolitano.

-I used half-pint wide mouth mason jars to make these delectable desserts.
+I used half-pint wide mouth mason jars (affiliate link) to make these delectable desserts.
 I love how easy and transportable the mason jars are.
-Screw the lids on and stack them in the fridge until your ready for dessert.
+Screw the lids on and stack them in the fridge until you’re ready for dessert.

 If you pour the hot caramel sauce into a cold glass dish, the sudden change in temperature will cause the dishes to break.
 You can run hot tap water over the dishes to get them warmed up then dry them before placing the hot caramel in them.

 The hot water bath is an essential step.
 The water will insulate the custard and prevent it from cooking too fast which will cause the egg-based custard to curdle and give it a rubbery texture.
 Slow, even heating is the key to a perfectly creamy flan.